stefanus-ai-tech/Blink_Drive_Arrive/README.md

 - Matplotlib
 - A compatible webcam

-Ensure your camera angle is correct to capture clear frontal images of the driver's eyes for accurate detection.
+Ensure your camera angle is correct to capture clear side view images of the driver's eyes for accurate detection.

 ## Installation